Comprehensive guides

 Step 1: Passport control

-After collecting your luggage, you will first go through immigration control where your passport will be checked.
+After landing, you will first go through immigration control where your passport, as well as the QR code from your Mauritius All-in-One Travel Digital Form if you completed it before departure, will be checked.
 The officer may ask you a few questions about the duration and purpose of your stay.

-After immigration control, you must choose between the green lane or the red lane depending on your situation:
+You must then choose between the green lane or the red lane depending on your situation:

-• Green corridor: If you have nothing to declare (respect the allowances, no prohibited or restricted items)
+• Green corridor: if you have nothing to declare (compliance with allowances, no prohibited or restricted items)

 • In the green corridor: You will usually pass through without inspection, but random checks are possible.
 Agents may ask you to open your luggage at any time.